awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 ## Permissions required to perform managed platform updates<a name="environment-platform-update-managed-perms"></a>

 Elastic Beanstalk needs permission to initiate a platform update on your behalf\.
-To gain these permissions, Elastic Beanstalk assumes the *managed updates service role*\.
-When you use the default [service role](iam-servicerole.md) for your environment, the Elastic Beanstalk console uses it as the managed updates service role too\.
+To gain these permissions, Elastic Beanstalk assumes the *managed\-updates service role*\.
+When you use the default [service role](iam-servicerole.md) for your environment, the Elastic Beanstalk console uses it as the managed\-updates service role too\.
 The console assigns the [`AWSElasticBeanstalkService`](iam-servicerole.md#iam-servicerole-update) managed policy to your service role\.
 This policy has all permissions that Elastic Beanstalk needs to perform managed platform updates\.

-For details about other ways to set the managed updates service role, see [Managing Elastic Beanstalk service roles](iam-servicerole.md)\.
+For details about other ways to set the managed\-updates service role, see [Managing Elastic Beanstalk service roles](iam-servicerole.md)\.

 **Note**
-If you use [configuration files](ebextensions.md) to extend your environment to include additional resources, you might need to add permissions to your environment's managed updates service role\.
+If you use [configuration files](ebextensions.md) to extend your environment to include additional resources, you might need to add permissions to your environment's managed\-updates service role\.
 Typically you need to add permissions when you reference these resources by name in other sections or files\.

-If an update fails, you can find the reason for the failure on the [Managed Updates](#environment-platform-update-managed-managing) page\.
+If an update fails, you can find the reason for the failure on the [Managed updates](#environment-platform-update-managed-managing) page\.

 ## Managed update maintenance window<a name="environment-platform-update-managed-window"></a>